OzanBtw/midas-tax-calc/README.md

 ![Screenshot 2](./source/screenshots/screen_2.png)

 ## Features

 - View income and tax summaries for a selected year
 - Display monthly graph of annual income and individual ticker performance
 - Monitor income from open (alive) orders
-- Fast and reliable performance
+- Fast and efficient performance

 ## Compatibility
 Tested on macOS Ventura.
 Support for other platforms will be added in the future.